EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

   to the top level resource.
 The interpretation of a capability without actions specified is an implementation detail.

-- `<AUTHORITY>` is a mandatoryand non-empty string that indicates the authoritative source of the capability.
+- `<AUTHORITY>` is a mandatory and non-empty string that indicates the authoritative source of the capability.
 This SHOULD be used to further specify the exact issuing instance.
 For example, it MAY be the FQDN of the service that issued that specific capability.
 The `<AUTHORITY>` is specified in the